Borel asymptotic dimension and hyperfinite equivalence relations: Topological dynamics and C* -algebras

-\begin{thm} Let $G$ be a countable group admitting a normal series where each quotient of consecutive terms is a finite group or a torsion-free abelian group with finite $\Q$-rank, except the top quotient can be any group of uniform local polynomial volume-growth or the lamplighter group $\Z_2 \wr \Z$.
-If $X$ is a $0$-dimensional second countable Hausdorff space, $G \acts X$ is a continuous free action, and $B \subseteq G$ is finite, then there is clopen cover $\{U_0, \ldots, U_d\}$ of $X$ where $d = \asdim(G) < \infty$ and $\walkeq{U_i}{B}$ is uniformly finite for every $i$.
-In particular, all free continuous action of $G$ on locally compact $0$-dimensional second countable Hausdorff spaces have dynamic asymptotic dimension at most $\asdim(G) < \infty$. \end{thm}
+\begin{thm} Let $G$ be a countable group admitting a normal series where each quotient of consecutive terms is a finite group, an increasing union of finite characteristic subgroups, or a torsion-free abelian group with finite $\Q$-rank, except the top quotient can be any group of uniform local polynomial volume-growth or the lamplighter group $\Z_2 \wr \Z$.
+If $X$ is a $0$-dimensional second countable Hausdorff space and $G \acts X$ is a continuous free action then the strong dynamic asymptotic dimension of $G \acts X$ is equal to $\asdim(G) < \infty$.
+In particular, all free continuous actions of $G$ on locally compact $0$-dimensional second countable Hausdorff spaces have dynamic asymptotic dimension at most $\asdim(G) < \infty$. \end{thm}

 \begin{proof} Follow the proof of Theorem \ref{thm:normal_asdim}, but with Lemma \ref{lem:clopen_polystep} replacing Lemma \ref{lem:polystep} and Lemma \ref{lem:clopen_equal} replacing Theorem \ref{thm:equal}.
 For verifying the base case of the induction, recall from the proof of Lemma \ref{lem:clopen} that, given a finite set $C \subseteq G$, there is a base $\{V_n : n \in \N\}$ for the topology on $X$ such that each $V_n$ is clopen and $c \cdot V_n \cap V_n = \varnothing$ for all $c \in C \setminus \{1_G\}$.
 Inductively define a continuous function $\pi : X \rightarrow |C|+1$ by letting $\pi(x)$ be the least element of $(|C| + 1) \setminus \{\pi(c \cdot x) : c \in C, \ c \cdot x \in \bigcup_{k < n} V_k\}$ for $x \in V_n \setminus \bigcup_{k < n} V_k$.
 Then $\{\pi^{-1}(i) : i \in |C|+1\}$ is a clopen cover of $X$ consisting of $C \setminus \{1_G\}$-independent sets. \end{proof}